-In the Fall of 2017, Cornerstone will present Magic Fruit written by Michael John Garcés, as the Hunger Bridge Show, the culmination of the six-year Hunger Cycle, in collaboration with our many community partners.
-The world premiere of Magic Fruit will unite the eight communities that we have engaged with over the life of the cycle. reconnecting us with thousands of individuals, community partner organizations, and audiences.
+This November, Cornerstone will present Magic Fruit written by Michael John Garcés, as the Hunger Bridge Show, the culmination of the six-year Hunger Cycle, in collaboration with our many community partners.
+The world premiere of Magic Fruit will unite the eight communities that we have engaged with over the life of the cycle, reconnecting us with thousands of individuals, community partner organizations, and audiences.
 CLICK HERE TO FIND OUR MORE INFO AND TO PURCHASE TICKETS.

 Michael John Garcés